bradenmcritchfield/bradenmcritchfield.github.io/_posts/2023-10-12-Poisson-Sports-Prediction-Tutorial.md

 In this case, the probability comes out to be 0.97%.
 What actually happened was just as incredible.
 The Dodgers spent two outs and got one runner on base.
 They turned to their injured star, Kirk Gibson, to attempt to win the game.
 Literally hobbling up to bat against the Athletics' best pitcher, Kirk Gibson hit a home run and won the game for Dodgers, who went on to win the rest of the World Series.
 [Watching Kirk Gibson's at bat unfold](https://www.youtube.com/watch?v=Db2sFZVGxJ4), the 1% chance of the Dodgers winning feels like magic.

-## Example 2: 1996 Utah Jazz comeback
+## Probability for 2 Teams: 1996 Utah Jazz Comeback
 The Dodgers example only involves one team; how do we approach comparing two teams?
 To solve this, we'll look at the greatest comeback in the National Basketball Association.
 The Utah Jazz were down 36 points halfway through a game in November of 1996.
 If you were a fan (or even alive) at this time, you probably knew it was extremely unlikely the Jazz would come back to win the game.
 But how unlikely?